devrandom/btc-papers/aux-pow.md

 # Soft-fork Introduction of a New POW

-This writeup investigates the introduction of an auxiliary POW through a soft-fork.

 ## Motivation:

 - Mitigate centralization pressures by introducing a POW that does not have economies of scale